On the Power of Gradual Network Alignment Using Dual-Perception Similarities: Experimental Evaluation

 \subsubsection{Synthetic Datasets}

 In addition to the above three real-world datasets, we synthesize network data to comprehensively evaluate noisy conditions on the network structure and node attributes similarly as in \cite{trung2020adaptive,du2019joint}.
 From the original network, we generate its noisy version by randomly removing a certain number of edges and replacing a portion of node attributes with zeros, while preserving the number of ground truth cross-network node pairs.
-We use three synthetic datasets, consisting of one non-attributed network and two attributed networks, as follows.
+We use four synthetic datasets, consisting of two non-attributed networks and two attributed networks, as follows.

 \textbf{Facebook}.
-The Facebook network is originated from the source network of Fb-Tw dataset in Section \ref{sec 5.1.1}.
+The Facebook network is originated from the source network of the Fb-Tw dataset in Section \ref{sec 5.1.1}.

 \textbf{Econ}.
 The Econ network is an economic model of Victoria state, Australia during the banking crisis in 1880 \cite{rossi2015network, trung2020adaptive}.
 The nodes and edges represent the organizations located in the state and the contractual relationships between them, respectively.